weaponsforge/git-switcher/README.md

 # git-switcher

-The **git-switcher** repository contains Windows batch scripts that offer easy switching between different Git global user account credentials, resetting the Git user's password for GitHub, GitLab, or BitBucket using two (2) options:
+The **git-switcher** repository contains simple, no-external dependency (except for Git) Windows batch scripts that offer easy switching between different Git global user account identities, resetting the Git user's password for GitHub, GitLab, or BitBucket using two (2) options:

 - Windows Credential Manager using `main-wincred.bat`
 - A `~/.gitcredential` file using `main.bat`